 - Total cost of the day: $120/€101.66

-The next morning we drove to the furthest point of our trip to check off another #Anydaysgood bucket list experience of mine: a South Africa safari.
+Going all the way to the famous Kruger National Park isn't really doable in a 2-week itinerary driving from Cape Town unless you fly to Johannesburg.
+So, the next morning we drove to the furthest point so far on the itinerary to check off another bucket list experience of mine: a South Africa safari.

 - Two night full pension at the Shamwari Long Lee Manor lodge, all activities included + some drinks: 2 x R5434 ($389/€331)/night (winter price) + some drinks at $21.73/€18.5 = approx. €700 for two – We received a complimentary stay